evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 text_evals_report
 ```

-This will calculate the number of symbols in each text and show a summary.
-You can see the distribution of text length across all responses, and statistics that help you understand e.g. the mean or minimal text length.
+This calculates the number of symbols in each text and shows a summary.
+You can see the distribution of text length across all responses and descriptive statistics like the mean or minimal text length.

 ![](../.gitbook/assets/cloud/llm_report_preview-min.gif) NEW IMAGE TO BE ADDED

-If you click on "details", you can see the mean text length changes over time.
+Click on "details" to see how the mean text length changes over time.
 The index comes from the `datetime` column you mapped earlier.
-This can help notice any temporal patterns, like if texts are longer or shorter during specific periods.
+This helps you notice any temporal patterns, such as if texts are longer or shorter during specific periods.

 ![](../.gitbook/assets/cloud/llm_report_preview-min.gif) NEW IMAGE TO BE ADDED

 **Get a side-by-side comparison**.
-You can also generate the statistics for two datasets at once.
-For example, you might want to compare the outputs of two different prompts, or production data from today against yesterday.
+You can also generate statistics for two datasets at once.
+For example, compare the outputs of two different prompts or data from today against yesterday.

-You must pass one dataset as `reference`, and another as `current`.
-For simplicity, let's compare the first 50 rows and next 100 from the same dataframe:
+Pass one dataset as `reference`, and another as `current`.
+For simplicity, let's compare the first and next 50 rows from the same dataframe:

 ```python
 text_evals_report = Report(metrics=[